 In reality, it is far more important to channel the precious energy we have as new parents into minimizing the triangulating effects of parent/baby/screen.
 Be selective about when and where you use your digital devices around young children; healthy attachment develops through eye contact while feeding or comforting your child.
 The message you want to send to your child is “I am the human who cares for and loves you,” not “This device is something you have to compete with.”

 For preschoolers, balance proactive, parent-shared media use with plenty of unplugged play time

 Preschool-age children are ready to talk about family values, which can be a great launching point for discussing how and when your family uses technology.
 This is also the right stage to begin introducing media literacy skills.
-It’s during this time, when a child is undergoing critical brain development, building secure relationships and establishing healthy media habits, that parents should bone up on the American Academy of Pediatrics’ 2016 family media use guidelines to inform their own understanding of what healthy media consumption looks like for young children.
+It’s during this time, when a child is undergoing critical brain development, building secure relationships and establishing healthy media habits, that parents should bone up on the American Academy of Pediatrics’ Children and Adolescents and Digital Media research (and consider making a Family Media Plan) to inform their own understanding of what healthy media consumption looks like for young children.

 5 things teachers want parents to know

 - Do not text your kids while they’re at school.